Spain Hit By More Wildfires As Heatwave Continues - UrduPoint

 The fires come as Europe is hit by a major heatwave, with temperatures in some parts of France reaching record highs.

-Spain's weather agency said temperatures on Saturday would be above 36 degrees Celsius (97 degrees Fahrenheit) in a large part of the country, and would likely reach or go over 40 degrees C in the centre including Madrid and south.
+Spain's weather agency said temperatures on Saturday would be above 36 degrees Celsius in a large part of the country, and would likely reach or go over 40 degrees C in the centre including Madrid and south.

-In parts of the northeast, meanwhile, they were expected to soar to 42 degrees C.

 Meteorologists blame a blast of hot air from northern Africa for scorching temperatures early in the European summer, but the heatwave is due to die down from Sunday.